cantenesse/preview/README.md

 * "videoRenderAgent"
   * "zencoderNotificationUrl" - The URL of the server to receive updates from Zencoder.

+The "zencoder" group has the following keys:

+* "enabled" - If enabled, Zencoder will be available.
+Must be enabled in order for the video render agent to work.
+* "key" - The Zencoder API key to be used.

 The "simpleApi" group has the following keys: